ArcBees/dev-site/site/src/main/markdown/gwtp_v2/core/events/index.md

 If a component wants to handle an event, it has to:

 * Implement the Handler class that was defined with an Event.
-* Register to the event through an event bus if it wants to handle it
+* Register to the event through an event bus if it wants to handle it.

-A component .
-In GWTP, the easiest way to handle events handling in a Presenter is by using `PresenterWidget`'s `addXXXHandler` methods.
+In GWTP, the easiest way to handle events in a Presenter is by using `PresenterWidget`'s `addXXXHandler` methods.
 By doing so, the event registration will be bound to GWTP's lifecycle and unbind the event handlers when presenters are unbound.

 * If an handler is registered with `addRegisteredHandler()` the event will be handled until the Presenter is unbound (until the method `unbind()` is called).
 * If an handler is registered with `addVisibleHandler()` the event will be handled only if the presenter is visible in GWTP's cycle.
 This means that when the method `onHide()` is called, the visibleHandlers are unregistered.